zerooito/api/docs/auth.md

 # API Auth

-About auth using core winners
+About auth using API winners

 ### /auth/login - [POST]